tommeagher/redesign/README.md

 ![The meeting](photos/the_scone.JPG)

-The one concern raised was that ad hoc teams can be hard, particularly early in the life of an organization.
+One concern raised was that ad hoc teams can be hard, particularly early in the life of an organization.
 With the potential for high turnover, it can take time to learn how to collaborate and work together.
 The hope from the team, however, was that by quickly forming teams for each project, you could learn much easier which people work well together.
 When there's a good match between a reporter and a designer or a developer and an editor, for instance, the newsroom would try to keep pairing them for future projects.
 When a team doesn't work as well together, it's evaluated and recalibrated for the next story.

 ###The small local paper

 "Our scenario was kind of fraught," said Davis Shaver, at the start of this team's report back.
-Charged with figuring out how bring editorial development skills to a small paper focused on local news, which had little to no potential funding for new kinds of staffing, this may have been the hardest scenario of the workshop.
+Charged with figuring out how to bring editorial development skills to a small paper focused on local news, with little to no potential funding for new staffing, this may have been the hardest scenario of the workshop.

 This team team batted around several ideas for creative ways to build revenue and cut costs to pay for development skills.
 They floated the idea of putting the newsroom in the back of a coffee shop, as one paper in Connecticut has done.
 They talked about building an online agency that would spend 75 percent of its time working on commercial projects for local businesses and the remainder on editorial projects.

 Another huge concern was building skills and retaining talent in a newsroom with potentially high turnover.
 Good people leave quickly, and those who stay for eons may not be the best journalists you want to keep.
 They suggested partnering with outside professional organizations, like API or ONA, to set up a pipeline of inexpensive training to help retain talent.
-They mused about converting an editor or copy desk job into a coach role, having someone whose entire job was oriented to improving the coverage and providing continuity of skills through the turnover and to stave off attrition, in a sector of the industry where many talented people are jumping off of every ship they can find.
+They mused about converting an editor or copy desk job into a coach role, someone whose entire job is to improve coverage and provide continuity of skills through the turnover.
+They hoped this would help stave off attrition, in a sector of the industry where many talented people are jumping off of every ship they can find.

-Perhaps this paper drop days of print and use that time and savings to focus on online community building instead of meeting coverage.
-One cool idea from the rest of the room was to develop an in-house Mechanical Turk, hiring clerks to handle transcription and data entry projects for other businesses.
+Perhaps this paper drops days of print and uses the time and savings to focus on online community building instead of meeting coverage.
+One cool idea from the rest of the room was to develop an in-house Mechanical Turk, hiring clerks to handle transcription and data entry projects for other local businesses.

 This team faced maybe the biggest conceptual (and financial) hurdle of the exercise, and its members seemed to feel their paper's pain the most viscerally.
-Half of the team left before the end of the session and those who remained looked exhausted and downtrodden during their pitch.
+Half of the team left before the end of the session, and those who remained looked exhausted and downtrodden during their pitch.

 ###The non-profit, investigative site